-- For each allegedly infringing image, video or piece of text that you wish to have removed from one of our sites,
+- For each alleged infringing image, video, or piece of text that you wish to have removed from one of our sites,

 - For images, provide the following information detailing your claim to ownership of the copyright in the allegedly

 OR, absent such registration,

-- a detailed description of where the photograph was taken, by whom, who or what the subject of the image is, AND
+*a detailed description of where the photograph was taken, by whom, who or what the subject of the image is, AND

-- Evidence to support your claim that you own the copyright in the image.
+*evidence to support your claim that you own the copyright in the image.